 Michael M. Levin

-Michael M. Levin is an experienced attorney who has been in private practice as a criminal defense lawyer for over twenty years.
+Michael M. Levin is an experienced attorney who has been in private practice as a criminal defense lawyer for twenty five years.
 He has conducted numerous jury trials in cases ranging from DUI to capital murder.
 In addition to his time in the courtroom, Mr. Levin spends countless hours reviewing evidence, performing legal research, and meeting with clients and witnesses.
 He has a reputation for integrity and candor — he tells clients the truth instead of telling them what they think they want to hear.

 Over the years, Mr. Levin has developed an extensive network of colleagues in criminal defense and other related fields.
 These relationships ensure that when a client needs their attorney to go that extra mile, Mr. Levin can usually make that happen.
 Mr. Levin knows from years of professional experience that criminal defense is all about knowledge, relationships, and insight.
 Whether providing pure criminal defense representation, dealing with appellate issues, or dealing with quasi-criminal litigation matters such as restraining orders and professional licenses, Michael Levin brings experience, dedication and integrity to the table.